Is your dog walking with an abnormal gait? Unfortunately, limping in dogs is very common.

 You can determine the severity of your dog’s lameness by watching how they walk.

 Check if your dog can stand with the limping leg.
-If your pup isn’t willing to put any weight on the leg or has problems standing, the limp is severe, which calls for an immediate visit to the vet.
+If your pup isn’t willing to put any weight on the leg or has problems standing, the limp is severe and requires an immediate visit to the vet.

 Also, consider the duration of the limp.
-How long has your dog had the lameness?
-Has the limp improved or worsened from the first day you noticed it?
+How long has your dog been lame?
+Has the limp improved or worsened since the first day you noticed it?

-For instance, sudden limping could be due to an injury or trauma.
-Lameness that gets worse with time may be due to a degenerative condition such as dysplasia or osteoarthritis.
+For instance, sudden limping could be caused by an injury or trauma.
+Lameness that worsens with time may be caused by a degenerative condition such as dysplasia or osteoarthritis.

-If the limping accompanies other symptoms such as pain, fever, lethargy, diarrhea, or excessive panting, take your pet to the nearest vet immediately.
+If the limping accompanies other symptoms such as pain, fever, lethargy, diarrhea, or excessive panting, immediately take your pet to the nearest vet.

 What it means when your dog is: